 The rather unique design partnership of Rodney Wright and Peter Alliss laid out the Links course and it’s used annually for the MCB Tour Championship pro-am and for an MCB invitational tournament that precedes the season-ending European Senior Tour event on the Legends course.

 Extending to 6,498 yards from the back tees, the Links plays considerably shorter than its older sibling, with water coming into play at six of the holes.
-Short par fours at the 4th and 17th catch the eye here but the best is kept until last at the par four 18th which ends alongside the glistening waters of Bras Requin Bay.
+Short par fours at the 4th and 17th catch the eye here but the best is kept until last at the right doglegged par four 18th where the approach shot must carry a pond en route to the greensite.